 Johnny Johnson was later employed on John Murphy’s ranch, where he was known as “Crazy Johnny” due to his mental handicap.
 He developed a crush on Murphy’s daughter, whose name was discovered to be Elizabeth Yuba Murphy Tafee – otherwise known as “Beth”.
 Despite his infatuation with the young Murphy girl, Johnson was crushed to learn she had run off to marry a lawyer, and moved to the East Coast.

 In 1884, directly upon the 60,000 square feet of land which now houses the Toys’R’Us in Sunnyvale, California, Johnny Johnson died.
 He was chopping wood and accidentally cut his leg (though some stories report he cut his neck), and bled to death.
 Though he was near 80 years old at the time of death, reports state that in his ghostly apparition form, Johnny Johnson appears to be a young man around the age of 20-30; likely the age when he was in love with Beth, only to find she was betrothed to another.

-Employees of the Toys’R'Us that now stands atop Johnson’s place of death have claimed numerous haunting activities.
+Employees of the Toys’R’Us that now stands atop Johnson’s place of death have claimed numerous paranormal activities.
 Voices, whispers and footsteps in empty aisles are common.
 On occasion, when opening the store in the morning, toys and other items are found strewn about the aisles, though they were left perfectly arranged on the shelves just the night before.

 Items have been seen flying through the air, as if thrown from their original resting place.
 Other times, items have simply shown up in a different place.
 Particularly infamous is aisle 15C, where many have stated they detect the distinct odor of fresh flowers.